amy-ww/chatroom_game_cpsc210/README.md

 at making something along that genre.

 ## User stories
-- As a user, I want to select choices (X) that will be added to a list (Y) to determine the ending I get.
+- As a user, I want to select choices (X) that will be added to a list of choices (Y) to determine the ending I get.
-- As a user, I want to be able to change the main character's first and last name.
+- As a user, I want to be able to change the main character's first and last name when the story starts.
 - As a user, I want to be able to adjust the volume of sound.
-- As a user,
+- As a user, I want to be able to view my branch progress as I play.